akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And why the tears?”

-She paused long, deep in thought.
-“I feel upset and afraid.
-The world seems upside down.
-I am no longer to be a maiden but a woman.
-I worry about Stanwey and about you, father.
-He said—He promised—” She stopped, remembering Godfrey’s words.
+“I am no longer to be a maiden but a woman.”
+She paused long, determined not to cry again, giving her time to think.
+“The whole world seems upside down, changed in a day, father.
+I worry about Stanwey and about you.
+He said—He promised—” She stopped, breathing quickly but calming down, remembering Godfrey’s words.
 “He promised that Stanwey would not be taken.
 That you would not be left alone.”

 Harold said nothing.
 He looked at her for a long time, his thumb moving slowly over her knuckles.